USB(4) USB(4)

 The ctl file supplies the device geometry when read.

-The convenience script usbfat: mounts the FAT file system in
+The script usbfat: mounts the FAT file systems in the DOS

-the DOS partition of the named disks; if none, it mounts
+partitions of the named disks; if none, it mounts those file

 Printers